The Shareholders IntraSoft Technologies Limited

 Annual Evaluation of Directors Committee and Board

-The Board of Directors has carried out annual evaluation of its own performanceCommittees of the Board and individual directors pursuant to the provisions of theCompanies Act 2013 and the Corporate Governance requirements as prescribed underSecurities and Exchange Board of India (Listing Obligation and Disclosure Requirements)Regulations 2015.
+The Board of Directors has carried out annual evaluation of its own performanceCommittees of the Board and individual directors pursuant to the provisions of theCompanies Act 2013 and the Corporate Governance requirements as prescribed underSecurities and Exchange Board of India (Listing Obligations and Disclosure Requirement)Regulation 2015.

 A statement indicating the manner for evaluation of performance of the Board itscommittees and individual Directors is stated in the Corporate Governance Report formingpart of this Annual Report.